StubHub – Financial Reporting & Systems Integration

 Their tasks included:

-- Defining the ticket purchase event that constitutes exact point in time the revenue should be realized.
+- Defining the ticket purchase event that constitutes the precise point in time when the revenue should be realized.

-- Performing a GAP analysis between the Microsoft Access database, the Great Plans accounting systems and StubHub’s online e-commerce application to define the requirements.
+- Performing a gap analysis between the Microsoft Access database, the Great Plans accounting systems and StubHub’s online e-commerce application to define the integration requirements.

 - Migrating event flags and other critical functionality out of the Microsoft Access application and phase it into the Great Plans accounting software and also into StubHub’s e-commerce system.